Last updated on May 12th, 2022

 - Your costs, financial losses, and expenses incurred because of food poisoning.

 When you call our advice line, your case will be reviewed for free and without any obligation.
 An advisor will determine if your case is strong enough to start a food poisoning claim and could pass it to a solicitor if it is.
 Please remember that for any claims we take on, you’ll be represented on a No Win No Fee basis meaning the process should be a lot less stressful.

-Now it is time to move on and look at what amount of compensation might be paid for food poisoning.
+Now it is time to move on and look at what amounts of compensation might be paid for your food poisoning illness.
 As you may now realise, no two claims are the same and that means it’s difficult to provide relevant compensation estimates in this guide.
-However, we have provided some figures in our compensation table that can be used for guidance.
+However, we have provided some figures that can be used for guidance.

 We would always recommend starting the food poisoning claims process as early as you can.
 When you do, you’ll give your legal representation plenty of time to gather the evidence required to support your claim.
 Also, you should find it much easier to recall how you’ve been affected whilst everything is still relatively fresh in your mind.

 If the defendant takes responsibility for your injuries or illness early on, your claim could be settled in as little as 6-months.
 If that’s not the case, food poisoning claims can take longer than a year to be settled.
 In our experience, most claims end up being settled amicably without the need for court action.

 When you’re ready to claim, please call an advisor and we’ll start the ball rolling by reviewing your case for free.